t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 The cache-control metadata is necessary to decide whether the information in the cached response is still fresh or stale and needs to be discarded.

 Cache improves performance, as less data needs to be transferred and response times can be reduced significantly.
-Less transfers also improves scalability, as origin servers can be protected from too many requests.
+Needing fewer transfers also improves scalability, as origin servers can be protected from too many requests.
 Local caches furthermore improve reliability, since requests can be answered even if the origin server is temporarily not available.

 Caching usually only makes sense when the data is used by multiple participants.